Andradina-Minecraft-Fun/AMFPerPlayerSpawn/README.md

 # AMFPerPlayerSpawn

 This plugin gives you the ability to set spawn point for each player.
-Nice to servers that doesn't have a spawn area.
+Good for servers that don't have a spawn area.

 With this, every player will have your `/spawn` location